 - We obtained an understanding of the legal and regulatory frameworks that are applicable to the company and determined that the most significant are those that relate to the reporting framework (FRS101 and Companies Act 2006) and relevant tax compliance regulations in the UK.
-We also determined there was no non-compliance with regulatory requirements. - We understood how Berwick Bank Wind Limited is complying with those frameworks by making enquiries of management and those responsible for legal and compliance procedures.
-We confirmed our enquiries through our review of board minutes, regulatory correspondence and papers provided to the SSE plc Audit Committee.
-We assessed the susceptibility of the company's financial statements to material misstatement, including how fraud might occur by meeting with management to understand where they considered there was susceptibility to fraud.
+We also determined there was no non-compliance with regulatory requirements, including the Office of Gas and Electricity Markets (Ofgem). - We understood how Berwick Bank C Limited is complying with those frameworks by making enquiries of management and those responsible for legal and compliance procedures.
+We verified our enquiries through our review of board minutes and papers provided to the Renewables EXCO board and SSE plc Audit Committee. - We assessed the susceptibility of the Company's financial statements to material misstatement, including how fraud might occur by meeting with management to understand where they considered there was susceptibility to fraud.
 We also considered performance targets and their propensity to influence on efforts made by management to manage earnings.
 We considered the programmes and controls that the company has established to address risks identified, or that otherwise prevent, deter and detect fraud; and how senior management monitors those programmes and controls at a group level.
-Where the risk was considered to be higher, we performed audit procedures to address the identified fraud risk, management override of controls, specifically around revenue recognition. - Based on this understanding we designed our audit procedures to identify non-compliance with such laws and regulations.
-Our procedures involved: journal entry testing, with a focus on manual journals and journals indicating large or unusual transactions based on our understanding of the business and enquiries of legal counsel and management.
+Where the risk was considered to be higher, we performed audit procedures to address the identified fraud risk, management override of controls. - Based on this understanding we designed our audit procedures to identify noncompliance with such laws and regulations.
+Our procedures involved: journal entry testing, with a focus on manual journals and journals indicating large or unusual transactions based on our understanding of the business, enquiries of legal counsel and management and focused tested.
 In addition, we completed procedures to conclude on the compliance of the disclosures in the financial statements and accounts with all applicable requirements.